-It’s always important to visit an event’s website and social media pages before going.
-Since details can change, here is where you’ll find the most up-to-date information.
+Book your Salida hotel early and visit the event’s website and social media pages for updates before going for any changing details.
 The website can also provide details on pricing, parking, and any rules and restrictions you should know.

 Here is a list of annual events in Salida in order of occurrence throughout the year: